etlua Templatesetlua is a templating language that lets you render the result of Lua

 escape any values passed to it and generate valid markup.

-function is used to generate the link to the
+In this example the element function is used to generate the link to the

 user, with the username and URL correctly escaped.